zbqq/jackal_mapping/README.md

 roslaunch tm_mapping online.launch
 ```

+Note: if you are using other nodes that publishes tf transform for base_link, you may want to stop it.
+For example, run ```rosnode kill /ekf_localization``` to kill robot_localization node.

 ## Cite *tm_mapping*

 Thank you for citing our paper if you use any of this code: